msrosenberg/MetaWin/README.md

 # MetaWin
-MetaWin is free, open source, multi-platform software for conducting the quantitative meta-analysis portion of research synthesis.
+*MetaWin* is free, open source, multi-platform software for conducting the quantitative meta-analysis portion of research synthesis.
 It has been rewritten from scratch relative to earlier versions.
 The new version is written entirely in Python.
-Single file executable versions of the software for Windows and Mac operating systems can be downloaded from https://www.metawinsoft.com, which also contains the manual/help file.
+Single file executable versions of the software for Windows and Mac operating systems can be downloaded from https://www.metawinsoft.com, which also contains a copy of the manual/help file.

 ## Primary Features
 * Calculating Effect Sizes
   * Pairs of Means
-    * Hedges' d
+    * Hedges' *d*
     * ln Response Ratio
   * Two × Two Contingency Table
     * ln Odds Ratio